robert-abc/helsinki/README.md

 URL: https://www.fips.fi/HDC2021.php)
 The results will be evaluated in out-of-focus text deblurring images, although it is expected to be a general-purpose deblurring algorithm.

-The main idea here is based on the deep image prior reconstruction, but, instead of using the deep image prior alone, a DNN with a bottleneck architecture (as an autoencoder) is used to help the deblurring task.
+The main idea here is based on the Deep Image Prior (DIP) reconstruction, but it uses only the degraded image.
+So, instead of using the DIP alone, a second DNN with bottleneck architecture (as an autoencoder) is used to help the deblurring task, as it includes (prior) information from the sharp images too.

 ## 1. Dataset from the HDC2021 (https://zenodo.org/record/4916176)
 There are 20 steps of blur (from 0 to 19), each one including 100 sharp-blurred image pairs.